bytemare/ecc/docs/secure_design.md

 ## 6. Reporting and Incident Handling

-Potential vulnerabilities should be reported via the private [GitHub Security Advisory form](https://github.com/bytemare/ecc/security/advisories).
-Maintainers target acknowledgement within seven calendar days and a remediation plan within thirty days depending on severity.
-All advisory threads remain private until a coordinated disclosure is agreed.
-If timelines slip the maintainer will update reporters inside the advisory and document the outcome in the next release notes.
-Incident response activities and lessons learned are recorded alongside the advisory reference in the changelog to keep a historical trail.
+For security vulnerability reports, follow the process in [SECURITY.md](../.github/SECURITY.md).
+The security policy documents acknowledgement timelines, disclosure coordination, and remediation expectations.
+Incident response activities and lessons learned are recorded in the [CHANGELOG](../CHANGELOG.md).

 ---